underwriteyourlife/jekyll-now/mealprep/week4.md

 So for week 4 I decided to stir up a few new dishes that I am very excited to dig into!
 I will be posting about how each of them held out throughout the week this weekend (including photos!) so be sure to check back.

-First, I decided to stew some coconut curry lentils with cilantro white rice for dinner LINK.
-While that was cooking, I whipped up some chicken curry salad for lunch LINK, then finished with some seasonal pumpkin-spiced bread rolls LINK.
+First, I decided to stew some [coconut curry lentils with cilantro white rice](https://www.underwriteyourlife.com/coconutcurrylentils "Coconut Curry Lentils") for dinner.
+While that was cooking, I whipped up some [chicken curry salad](https://www.underwriteyourlife.com/chickencurrysalad "Chicken Curry Salad") for lunch, then finished with some seasonal [pumpkin-spiced bread rolls](http://www.underwriteyourlife.com/pumpkinspicedbreadrolls "Pumpkin Spiced Bread Rolls").
 I claim the bread rolls are for breakfast, but I definitely can't resist eating a few of them after dinner as well.
 They are delicious!
+The week cost a total of $2.11 per meal and all together represent 1366 kcal/day (377 for chicken curry salad, 656 for coconut lentils, and 333 for 4 bread rolls).

 ![week 4 finished product](https://github.com/underwriteyourlife/underwriteyourlife.github.io/blob/master/images/mealprep/week4/Week%204%20Finished%20Product.jpg?raw=true "Week 4 Finished Meal Prep")